iter8-tools/iter8/mkdocs/docs/getting-started/first-experiment.md

 **Next Steps**

 !!! tip "Use in production"
-    The Helm chart source for the Iter8 experiment is under `$ITER8/helm/deploy`.
-The Helm chart source for the sample application is under `$ITER8/samples/first-exp/helm`.
-Modify them as needed by your application for production usage.
+    The Helm chart source for this application is located in `$ITER8/helm/deploy`.
+Modify the chart, including the experiment template, as needed by your application for production usage.

 !!! tip "Try other Iter8 tutorials"
     Iter8 can work in any K8s environment.
 Try Iter8 in the following environments.